paulsonkantony/RTLGenie/README.md

 ## 📚 Citation

-RTLGenie is developed based on the principles and foundational work of the **MAGE (Multi-Agent Engine)** project.
+RTLGenie is developed based on the principles and foundational work of the **MAGE: A Multi-Agent Engine for Automated RTL Code Generation** project.

 > Y. Zhao, H. Zhang, H. Huang, Z. Yu, and J. Zhao, ‘MAGE: A Multi-Agent Engine for Automated RTL Code Generation’, *arXiv \[cs.AR]*.
 2024.